(Page Updated: 27 November 2016)

 What Is Good To Eat At a Thai Restaurant?

 I think there are many people that don’t know what to eat when they go to a Thai food restaurant.
-Before I came to Thailand I usually ordered the same things over and over.
+Before I came to Thailand I usually ordered the same things over and over, and I sometimes still do!
 If I ate with someone that ordered something different – I tried it and almost always loved it.
-Thai food is so diverse, so delicious in all its different forms… I won’t lie, Thailand’s food had a lot to do with what country I chose when I left the USA.
-I looked at India, Thailand and Viet Nam.
+Thai food is so diverse, so delicious in all its different forms.
+I won’t lie, Thailand’s food had a lot to do with what country I chose when I left the USA.
+I looked at India, Thailand and Vietnam.
 In the end Thailand’s safe environment won me over.
-But, I’ve been loving the Thai food for more than three years here.
+But, I’ve been enjoying and loving the Thai food here in-country for about twelve years now.

 Ok, so here are some foods I think you might like.
 Keep in mind that there are MANY ways not only to say the Thai food dishes listed here – but different ways to spell them.
 For me, this was part of the problem in the states since I would see something called “Tom Yum Pla Meuk” at one restaurant and at a different restaurant it would say “Spicy & Sour Tomyum bpla muk” or “Thai spicy sour soup”.

-There is little agreement on how to spell things.
+There is little agreement on how to spell things in English.
 In Joy’s Thai food blog you’ll see too that her spelling of things is probably different than what you might see online somewhere else.
 It differs from cookbooks and Thai restaurant menus in your home town too.
 Try to figure out the major sounds and you’ll have an easier time than if you study the spellings!

 Rice: Kow, kowl, cow, cowl